stephanie-aravecchia/obs-stats-NBV/README.md

 # Next-Best-View selection from observation viewpoint statistics

-This git repository contains the code related to the IROS 2023 submitted paper:
+This git repository contains the code related to the IROS 2023 paper:
 > "Next-Best-View selection from observation viewpoint statistics", Stéphanie Aravecchia, Antoine Richard, Marianne Clausel, Cédric Pradalier, 2023.

 ## The main packages are: